Soybean mosaic virus: Disease cycle

 SMV is easily transmitted mechanically when the plant is in direct contact with tools, humans or other plants.
-The virus moves systemically throughout the plant and can be detected in all tissues including roots.
+The virus moves systemically throughout the plant and can be detected in all tissues including the roots.

 Transmission through seeds is also considerably important in SMV epidemiology as seeds are the source of primary inoculum with secondary spread by aphids occurring at relatively fast rate.
 Virus in seeds remains infective for a long period of time and viable virus can be recovered from seeds that no longer have germinating capacity.
 The transmission efficiency through seeds is dependent upon cultivar with incidence of seed transmission higher in plants infected before the onset of flowering.
 In the majority of commercial cultivars grown, seed transmission is less than 5% with ranges between no transmission and 75% transmission in older cultivars.

 As mentioned before, early plant infection reduces pod sets, increases seed coat mottling and reduces seed size and weight, while late season infection has little effect on seed quality and yield.
 Additional effects of SMV include reduced oil content and nodulation.
 SMV also affects nitrogen fixation and can increase susceptibility to other pathogens.